Qualified candidates, please send your cover letter and resume to resume@darroweverett.com.

 - Able to participate in all aspects of the firm's professional activities, including client intake, trial preparation, etc.

-- Ability to handle litigation matters from inception through trial with minimal supervision.
+- Ability to handle litigation matters from inception through trial with minimal supervision

-- Formulate and develop case strategy, advise clients on risk mitigation and pre-suit resolution options.
+- Experience with drafting complex pleadings, motions, as well as arguing discovery and dispositive motions.
+Formulate and develop case strategy, advise clients on risk mitigation and pre-suit resolution options

-- Mediation and AAA and other arbitration experience is preferable.
+- Mediation and AAA and other arbitration experience is preferable

-- Perform complex legal research; experience with Westlaw and other legal research tools is required.
+- Perform complex legal research; experience with Westlaw and other legal research tools is required

 Qualifications: